UW-GAC/docker/README.md

 ## docker ##

 This project builds various docker images associated with TOPMed.
-The docker images include:
+By default the following docker images are built:
 - ubuntu-16.04-hpc
 - apps
-- r-3.5.1-mkl
+- r-3.5.2-mkl
 - topmed-master
 - topmed-devel